You can make a difference

 If you’re looking for ways to make a difference, here are some easy ways you can start:

 - Coaching – check your local parks and recreation website to learn more about getting involved with after-school programs or summer camps for youth sports.

 - Mentoring – give your support through public schools or libraries to help at-risk students stay in school and graduate.

-- Supplying food– nearly 9 million seniors in America face the threat of hunger, by volunteering for a community food bank you can help your neighbors.
+- Delivering meals – nearly 9 million seniors in America face the threat of hunger, by volunteering for Meals on Wheels you can help those in your community.

 - Rescuing animals – if you don’t have the ability to adopt, consider fostering an animal from your local shelter, to provide temporary love until they find a home.

 - Joining community cleanup day – check your local newspapers and TV stations for adopt-a-road or park cleanup projects to help beautify your community.